CLCStriders/striders/.github/CONTRIBUTING.md

-## How to contribute
+# How to contribute

 I like to encourage you to contribute to the repository.
 This should be as easy as possible for you but there are a few things to consider when contributing.
 The following guidelines for contribution should be followed if you want to submit an issue, bug or feature request.

-### How to prepare
+## How to prepare

 * You need a [GitHub account](https://github.com/signup/free)
-* Submit an [issue ticket](https://github.com/ChelseaStats/striders/issues) for your issue if there is not one already.
+* Submit an [issue ticket](https://github.com/CLCStriders/striders/issues) for your issue if there is not one already.
 * Describe the issue and include steps to reproduce if it's a bug.
 * Ensure to mention the earliest version that you know is affected.

 If the issue already exists at a +1 comment to track the issues progress and alert me that it's impacting more than one user.
 Please go ahead and add your info as outlined below.

 ### Using the issue tracker

-The issue tracker is the preferred channel for [bug reports](#bugs) and [features requests](#features).
-Issues can also be raised by tweeting @ChelseaStats - favourited tweets end up here as issues too.
+The issue tracker is the preferred channel for bug reports and features requests.

-<a name="bugs"></a>
 ### Bug reports

 A bug is a _demonstrable problem_ that is caused by the code on any of our websites.